 Rowing continues at competitive and social levels across all age groups in New Zealand, and there are benefits to remaining involved at any level you choose.

-University Rowing in New Zealand aims to provide a rowing experience which enriches a student’s pursuit of academic excellence.
-To achieve this we focus on participation in a sport for life, varying levels of competition and high performance opportunities.
+University rowing in New Zealand aims to provide a rowing experience that enriches a student’s pursuit of academic excellence through a focus on participation in a sport for life, varying levels of competition and high performance opportunities.

-There are currently nine university campuses within New Zealand that participate in rowing.
-Each university runs their own programme and these usually kick off at the start of semester one.
+Nine university campuses within New Zealand offer rowing programmes.
+Each runs its own unique programme, and all begin at the start of semester one.

-If you would like to know more about University Rowing within New Zealand please contact Tim Wilson (email: email@example.com, phone: +64 27 306 9968).
+If you would like to know more about University Rowing please contact email@example.com